dariofurlan/BCPME-Interface/README.md

 ## License

 Fell free to contribute to this project.
-This project is licensed under the MIT License - see the [LICENSE.md](./doc/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details